Selecting Suitable PSF Reference Stars for JWST High-Contrast Imaging

 See also: MIRI Coronagraphy of GJ 758 b, NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk, NIRISS AMI Science Use Case

-The baseline strategy for high-contrast imaging (HCI) with JWST includes the observation of a nearby star to generate an unresolved, high signal-to-noise (SNR) point spread function (PSF) to subtract from the science target, and thereby reach the highest possible contrast, with the goal of revealing faint astronomical signals surrounding the science target.
-The quality of this so-called reference differential imaging (RDI) can be altered by several factors such as:
+The baseline strategy for high-contrast imaging (HCI) with JWST includes the observation of a nearby star to generate an unresolved, high signal-to-noise (SNR) point spread function (PSF) to subtract from the science target, thereby reaching the highest possible contrast, with the goal of revealing faint astronomical signals surrounding the science target.
+This method is known as reference differential imaging (RDI).

-the PSF reference is not single or is resolved (e.g., binary or disk)
+the PSF reference star is not single or is resolved (e.g., binary or disk)

-the target acquisition (centering, in the case of a coronagraph) of the science target and PSF reference differ (the PSF reference is acquired at a different position and time)
+the target acquisition (centering, in the case of a coronagraph) of the science target and PSF reference star differ (the PSF reference star is acquired at a different position and time)

-position or thermally-induced wavefront drifts of the observatory resulting in the PSF being no longer exactly the same as when the science target was acquired
+position or thermally-induced wavefront drifts of the observatory resulting in the PSF reference star being no longer exactly the same as when the science target was acquired

-the science target and PSF reference differ in color or spectral energy distribution
+the science target and PSF reference star differ in color or spectral energy distribution

 The first factor can be addressed by selecting known good PSF reference stars, but this is not always trivial.
 The second factor can be addressed by using the small grid dither technique.
 The observer can minimize the impact of the latter two factors by (1) choosing a reference star in relative proximity to the science target (to mitigate thermal changes) and (2) by selecting a reference star that is spectro-photometrically similar to the science target.
 Choosing a nearby reference star also minimizes the telescope overheads (by reducing slew time).
 By including the science observation(s) and the PSF reference observation in a non-interruptible sequence, the visibility windows of the science and reference star must necessarily overlap at the time of the desired observation.